-Enterprise Income Verification (EIV) (Section 8)
+Enterprise Income Verification (EIV)

 In an effort to ensure the right assistance is provided to the right people, The Department of Housing and Urban Development (HUD) has provided property managers with access to a verification database called the Enterprise Income Verification System (EIV).
-Los Robles utilizes EIV during the certification process for applicants and residents.
-All adult applicants, residents, co-heads (even those under 18 years of age) must give consent to the release of this information by signing HUD Forms 9887 and 9887A.
+Arbor Court utilizes EIV during the certification process for applicants and residents.
+All adult applicants, co-heads (even those under 18 years of age) and residents must give consent to the release of this information by signing HUD Forms 9887 and 9887A.

-Los Robles will utilize the EIV Existing Tenant Search at the time applications are processed to determine if household members are currently residing at another Multifamily Housing or Public and Indian Housing (PIH) location.
+Arbor Court will utilize the EIV Existing Tenant Search at the time applications are processed to determine if household members are currently residing at another Multifamily Housing or Public and Indian Housing (PIH) location.
 The EIV Existing Tenant Search is used and is required for all household members including minors, live-in aides, and foster members.
-EIV gives Los Robles the option to query both the TRACS and Public and Indian Housing's (PIH's) Information Center (PIC) databases.
+EIV gives Arbor Court the option to query both the TRACS and Public and Indian Housing's (PIH's) Information Center (PIC) databases.